Fructose intolerance is caused by the lack of an enzyme needed to break down fructose.

 Children who have one of these disorders are missing one of the enzymes needed to break down (metabolize) fructose.
 As a result, a by-product of fructose accumulates in the body, blocking the formation of glycogen and its conversion to glucose for use as energy.

-There are different types of inherited disorders Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more .
+There are different types of inherited disorders Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more .
 In hereditary fructose intolerance, both parents of the affected child carry a copy of the abnormal gene.
 Because usually two copies of the abnormal gene are necessary for the disorder to occur, usually neither parent has the disorder.
 (See also Overview of Hereditary Metabolic Disorders Overview of Hereditary Metabolic Disorders Hereditary metabolic disorders are inherited genetic conditions that cause metabolism problems.
 Heredity is the passing of genes from one generation to the next.
 Children inherit their parents'... read more .)

 Symptoms of Hereditary Fructose Intolerance